 How Does Water Pollution Affect Crops?

 Bad water, such as acid rain, contains sulfuric and nitric acid.
 If they contact trees and leaves, they damage the fine hairs on them.
-And these hairs are integral to their survival because they aid the absorption of nutrients.
+This causes a lot of trouble for them, considering that these hairs aid the absorption of nutrients.

-Did you know that water pollution also affects photosynthesis?
+Plus, water pollution also affects photosynthesis.
 It reduces the capacity of water to dissolve gases like carbon dioxide, which are needed for synthesizing sunlight.

 Water pollution will also make the soil acidic and unpalatable for many crops.
 It reduces the amount of calcium, iron, magnesium, and other vital soil resources needed for plant growth.